pluralsh/documentation/pages/adding-new-application/background-app-install.md

 └── context.yaml
 ```

-The `workspace.yaml` might look like this:
+The `workspace.yaml` would look like this:
 ```yaml
 apiVersion: plural.sh/v1alpha1
 kind: ProjectManifest